You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 • This affects travel between these 2 countries and all other Schengen countries

-• Air and sea border controls have been abolished
+• Border controls have been abolished

 I’ve included a map of the Schengen Area below.